Timinator2000/Algorithm_X/08 - your turn/03 - equation search.md

 {Ways to make 10}

 There is a fair amount of multiplicity in this puzzle and to solve the bigger test cases, you will need to properly use AlgorithmXSolver’s memory.
+Without proper use of memory, you will generate a lot more solutions than necessary.

 What is it you will want Algorithm X to remember?